Table of Contents

 Leachate is the liquid that is drained or seeps out of landfills and with fine suspended solid contaminants.
 It is also a carrier of bacteria, which can render it toxic.
 The proper treatment of leachate is a critical aspect of environmental remediation.

-Given the size of modern landfills, it is quite common to see leachate come out in the millions of gallons.
+Given the size of modern landfills, it is quite common to see leachate come out in millions of gallons.
 Clarifying this leachate liquid at such high volumes is not feasible for filtration or belt prices or similar media separation.

 Dolphin centrifuge has conducted in-house testing of leachate samples to evaluate disc stack centrifuges’ applicability to clarify leachate.